 - Formally objected to the arrests of journalists covering issues of public interest.

-- Conducted workshops to train citizens, law enforcement officers and journalists about access rights to video from drones and police body cameras, as well as protections for citizens recording police via personal mobile phones or cameras.
+- Conducted in-person and virtual workshops to train citizens, public officials, law enforcement officers and journalists about Georgia’s Sunshine Laws; rights to access public health data; rights to access video from drones and police body cameras; protections for citizens and journalists recording police via personal mobile phones or cameras.

 - Written letters of inquiry to help Georgia citizens and journalists gain access to government meetings, court proceedings and public records.